tilemill-project/tilemill/README.md

 TileOven is a modern map design studio powered by [Node.js](http://nodejs.org) and [Mapnik](http://mapnik.org).

-Installation instructions, development docs and other information are available on the [TileMill website](https://mapbox.com/tilemill).
+Installation instructions, development docs and other information are available in the [Wiki](https://github.com/florianf/tileoven/wiki/Installation-Guide).

 # Build Status